 The sunset cruise

-Leaving late in the afternoon, this optional excursion can be added to your holiday at a supplement, taking you out along the river in a small motor boat, stopping at a tiny mangrove island where you can see thousands of birds come in to settle for the evening.
+Leaving late in the afternoon, this optional excursion can be added to your holiday at a supplement, taking you out along the river in a small motor boat.
+You'll stop at a tiny mangrove island where you can see thousands of birds come in to settle for the evening.
 The tour lasts around 3 hours, and a bottle of wine is also included.

 The Wide Open Walls Project